LewisTowart/tech258_cloud/app-deployment/database_deploy_guide.md

 # Deploying a Database

 We are creating a script to automate the deployment of a database.

+:boom: Make sure to follow this guide to completion before deploying the app as you will need the private IP that is generated here to reference within that guide.
+For more information on deploying the app look at the document app_deploy_guide.

 ## Making a Script